RevinderDev/revinderdev.github.io/content/tech_interview.md

 Unfortunately this solution also has a few issues, I would argue that they are to be expected and should be embraced rather than fight upon.

 The main one - cost.
-Properly doing that raises the cost of recruitment process significantly, however, the alternative - that is having a bad process and recruiting bad people (or skipping good ones) - also has a cost.
+Properly doing that raises the cost of the recruitment process significantly, however, the alternative - that is having a bad process and recruiting bad people (or skipping good ones) - also has a cost.
 A hidden cost, one that is not calculable, but one that is bound to be paid at one point or another.
 Be it by unhappy client having a 'senior' developer come in and not actually being senior, project that blew up because of incapable people being in charge, not cultivating knowledge properly within a company and countless other issues that would come out with incompetent people being involved.

 The other issues such as process being longer and more involved are valid.
 However, if candidate isn't willing to be properly checked, then he probably